timdonnelly/KeyboardObserver/README.md

 ### `.onKeyboardChange(_:)`

-Provide a closure to manually respond to keyboard changes.
+The provided closure is invoked to manually respond to keyboard changes.
+An `Animation` value is included that can be used to to drive custom transitions.

 ```swift
 import KeyboardObserver